 Degrees of Freedom and Probability Distributions

-Degrees of freedom also define the distributions for the test statistics of various hypothesis tests.
+Degrees of freedom also define the probability distributions for the test statistics of various hypothesis tests.
 For example, hypothesis tests use the t-distribution, F-distribution, and the chi-square distribution to determine statistical significance.
-Each of these distributions is a family of distributions where the degrees of freedom define the shape.
+Each of these probability distributions is a family of distributions where the degrees of freedom define the shape.
 Hypothesis tests use these distributions to calculate p-values.
 So, the DF are directly linked to p-values through these distributions!

 Next, let’s look at how these distributions work for several hypothesis tests.